 In 2019 and again in 2020, overall average premiums declined in Arizona, but average benchmark premiums declined even more.
 Premium subsidies are based on benchmark premiums, so subsidies dropped more significantly than overall average premiums, leaving some subsidized enrollees with higher after-subsidy premiums.
 This could certainly be a factor in the declining enrollment the state has seen in recent years.

-Insurer participation in Arizona’s exchange: Robust to meager and back to fairly robust in some areas by 2019
+Insurer participation in Arizona’s exchange: Robust to meager and back to fairly robust

 Arizona’s health insurance exchange was once among the more robust in the nation.
 In 2015, there were 11 carriers offering plans in the exchange, some state-wide, and some in select counties.
 Three new insurers joined the Arizona marketplace for 2015: UnitedHealthcare, Assurant Health, and Phoenix Health Plans.
 In total, 13 insurers participated in the second year of enrollment in the Arizona exchange, up from 10 in 2014.
 Nationally, the number of participating insurers increased by about 25 percent in 2015.